-PINELLAS COUNTY, Fla. — Florida's ongoing drought is forcing landscaping professionals and homeowners to rethink their approach to yard maintenance as enhanced water restrictions take effect across the Tampa Bay region.
+PINELLAS COUNTY, Fla. — Florida's ongoing drought is forcing landscaping professionals and homeowners to rethink their yard maintenance approach as stricter water restrictions take effect across the Tampa Bay region.

-Trey Walls, owner of All Pro Landscaping, said the current situation requires strategic thinking about water usage.
+Trey Walls, owner of All Pro Landscaping, said the current situation requires strategic planning for water use.

 "It's a tough situation," Walls said.
 "But there’s no need to panic."